bigdatagenomics/mango/docs/development/browser.rst

 Debugging the Mango browser frontend
 ------------------------------------

-Mango browser uses scalatra for a web server.
+Mango browser uses scalatra as  a web server.
 To interactively modify the frontend browser while running scalatra, use the "-debugFrontend" flag:

 .. code:: bash